patromi/ImageProject/README.md

     ]
 }

-Disclaimer: The link is expired only then when expired_time was specificate
+Disclaimer: The link is only expired if expired_time was specified